gnustep/tools-windows-msvc/README.md

 Please ensure that you added the required linking options in Linker > Input > Additional Dependencies.

 * `relocation against symbol in discarded section: __start_.objcrt$SEL`
 Please ensure that you include some Objective-C code in your project.
-(This is currently required due to a [compiler/linker issue](https://github.com/llvm/llvm-project/issues/49025) when using the LLD linker.
-Alternatively you can use link.exe instead of LLD.)
+This is currently required due to a [compiler/linker issue](https://github.com/llvm/llvm-project/issues/49025) when using the LLD linker.

 ### Runtime Errors